nigelhorne/Log-Abstraction/README.md

     A logger can be one or more of:

     - a code reference
-    - an array reference
-    - a file path
-    - a file descriptor
     - an object
     - a hash of options
     - sendmail - send higher priority messages to an email address
     - array - a reference to an array
     - fd - containing a file descriptor to log to
     - file - containing the filename

     Defaults to [Log::Log4perl](https://metacpan.org/pod/Log%3A%3ALog4perl).
     In that case,
     the argument 'verbose' to new() will raise the logging level.

+- `format`

+    The format of the message.
+    Expands:

+    - %level%
+    - %class%
+    - %message%
+    - %callstack%

 - `syslog`